 “One of the things about being 66 years old and being in the business world … I’ve seen a lot of things and I’m absolutely certain that solutions will be found.
 Letting people drift into hopelessness or just despair is one of the worst things that can happen.”

-Dave shared that “one of the things about being 66 years old and being in the business world … I’ve seen a lot of things and I’m absolutely certain that solutions will be found.
-Letting people drift into hopelessness or just despair is one of the worst things that can happen.”
-He stressed the importance of leading with heart, being honest, involved, engaged, and showing concern as a leader.
-An observation of Dave’s in serving as a board member across many companies was those CEO’s that lead focused on their people were showing the utmost responsibility.
-Those that ask the question “how can we help them [employees] live their life better and therefore do their job better,” are the ones that are showing what a leader’s responsibility should be.
-Recognizing that each employee has a story of their own: they have loved ones who may have had COVID, or they have children who are not in school, and so on.
-Dave suggests to be reassuring and uplifting and say, “we’re going to get through this together, no matter how dark it may seem, and here’s what we’re going to do in the company for our people first and our customers second, and our owners altogether.”
+CEOs that ask the question, “How can we help them [employees] live their life better and therefore do their job better,” are the ones that are showing what a leader’s responsibility should be.
+Leaders should recognize that each employee has a story of their own: they have loved ones who may have had COVID, or they have children who are not in school, and so on.
+Dave suggests to be reassuring and uplifting, and to say: “We’re going to get through this together, no matter how dark it may seem, and here’s what we’re going to do in the company for our people first, and our customers second, and our owners altogether.”

-Dave gives credit to all the leaders in the current state, especially since it’s so easy to get distracted right now with so many voices.
-To stay focused, he recommends identifying your ‘true north,’ which right now, is ‘your people’ – “what can we do more to make their lives [employees] more tolerable at the moment or better at the moment?”
-Every business is affected differently and one should take stock of what as a leader they can do to make a difference every day.
+Dave gives credit to all the leaders in the current environment, especially since it’s so easy to get distracted right now with so many voices.
+To stay focused, he recommends identifying your “true north,” which right now, is your people — “What can we do more to make their lives [employees] more tolerable at the moment or better at the moment?”

 How do you strike the balance between driving outcomes while being supportive and empathetic to what people are dealing with?

-A lot of companies have seen productivity increase or maintain during shelter in place, even though they are newly remote, more likely attributed to employees having more time on their hands and not being able to delineate when they are on/off.
-But overworked and lack of personal connection has been identified as a big driver to debilitating mental wellness.
+A lot of companies have seen productivity increase or stay the same during shelter–in–place, even though they are newly remote.
+However, some of this increased productivity is more likely attributed to employees having more time on their hands and not being able to delineate when they are on/off.
+Being overworked and lacking personal connection have been identified as debilitating forces on overall mental wellness.
+Prioritizing efficiency and productivity more than your employees’ well-being may yield short-term results, but in the long term, this will only lead to burnout, resentment, and failure.
 A shared sentiment by a majority of the leaders on the call is to understand how to balance all of this.

 The VIP’s agreed that a big-ticket item to consider is to reset expectations, to ensure people could still hit their targets and aren’t stressed about that.
-In regards to hitting goals, OKR, and Key Performance Indicators, at Gitlab what is working well for them is key departments meet every month to review every single goal, OKR, and KPI that has been assigned to them.
+In regards to hitting goals, OKR, and Key Performance Indicators, Gitlab has seen success by holding monthly meetings between departments to review each goal, OKR, and KPI that has been assigned to them.
 The meetings typically last 25 minutes and are focused on Q&A as the presentation with the results are shared beforehand.
-Transparency has also worked for Gitlab who makes its OKR and KPI’s public.
-“As a CEO in goal setting.
-You want to make sure there’s a mirror where people are confronted with their goals.
-I rarely tell people, hey, you have to hit this goal.
+Transparency has also worked for Gitlab, where they go so far as to make their OKR and KPIs public.
+“As a CEO, in goal setting, you want to make sure there’s a mirror where people are confronted with their goals.
+I rarely tell people, ‘Hey, you have to hit this goal.’
 They know.
 You don’t have to tell them.”

-Additionally, Sid mentions mental health to be an important contributor to employees well being.
-One of many ways Gitlab has been supporting mental wellness is with what they call “Friends and Family Days” where employees take a Friday off (here and there), to allow them to recharge and in turn drive productivity.
-Furthermore, it’s important to have an ongoing mental health program, one that is supported beyond the current times.
+Additionally, Sid mentions mental health to be an important contributor to employees’ well–being.
+One of many ways Gitlab has been supporting mental wellness is with what they call “Friends and Family Days”, where employees take a Friday off (here and there), to allow them to recharge, and in turn, drive productivity.
+Furthermore, it’s important to have an ongoing mental health program, one that is continually supported beyond the current times.

 “In the end, it’s like putting your money where your mouth is.
-If you say that mental health is important, then shutting the company down and not having productivity that day sends a lot of signal.”
+If you say that mental health is important, then shutting the company down and not having productivity that day sends a big signal.”

-From Dave’s perspective, where he’s observed employees that have to go to a physical workspace, like a cashier or pharmacist at CVS, he’s found that as a leader being able to listen and then act, shows not only the empathy but good faith that goes back to developing trust.
+From Dave’s perspective, where he’s observed employees that have to go to a physical workspace — like a cashier or pharmacist at CVS — he’s found that, as a leader, being able to listen and then act shows not only empathy, but good faith, which goes back to developing trust.
 If your employees are saying they are anxious about exposure and PPE would make them feel comfortable, then PPE is what you provide.
 Or if they can’t come to work because of childcare, then consider organizing that on their behalf.
 Or even healthcare for part-time workers, due to their nervousness behind paying for hospital bills if they don’t get sick because they are exposed to the virus at work.

 Sid – curious how being all remote – all the time – from the beginning – has allowed you to build and sustain culture?